-CactusVPN impresses with its robust security features, including AES-256 encryption and a strict no-logs policy, but not much else.
-The downside is that its performance proved to be lackluster.
-CactusVPN failed to unblock Netflix's geo-restrictions, and its small server network is further hindered by spotty connections.
+CactusVPN impresses with its robust security features, including AES-256 encryption and a strict no-logs policy, but offers little beyond these basics.
+The downside is that its performance was lackluster.
+CactusVPN failed to bypass Netflix's geo-restrictions, and its small server network is further hindered by spotty connections.

 Although CactusVPN can be more expensive than other VPNs, it does offer unlimited simultaneous connections to enhance its value.
-Overall, CactusVPN is an okay choice, but going for one of the best VPNs may serve you better.
+Overall, CactusVPN is an okay choice, but choosing one of the best VPNs may serve you better.

 Our experience